cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 ```

-Next let's update the `Q.Player` class to use the component and set a `p.type` and `p.collisionMask` so that the player collides with the walls and dots.
+Next let's update the `Q.Player` class to use the component and set a `p.type` and `p.collisionMask` so that the player collides with the walls, dots and eventual enemies.

 ```javascript
 Q.Sprite.extend("Player", {